 The payment of CIL is mandatory and non-negotiable.
 If the above process is not followed or you do not pay on time you will incur additional surcharge(s) without further notification and any agreed instalment plan will be withdrawn.

-The following types of Relief can be claimed:
+The following types of Relief can be claimed before commencement of the development:

 The relevant forms for claiming relief are available from the Download Documents section below.